-One of the requirements to create a successful video game is having a great team.
-Before deciding to provide funding, a publisher will carefully assess whether the development studio has the capability to deliver the promised game.
-Naturally, the publisher wants to make sure that the key members of the team remain dedicated and available throughout development.
+One of the key ingredients for creating a successful video game is having a great team.
+Before deciding to provide funding, a publisher will carefully assess whether the development studio has the skills, experience, and capacity to deliver the promised game.
+Naturally, the publisher also wants to ensure that the key members responsible for that quality remain committed and available throughout development.
 This is where the Key Personnel clause comes in.

 What is a Key Personnel clause?